bulletmark/corsproxy/README.md

 ### Simple CORS Proxy

-[Corsproxy][REPO] is a very small and simple but highly performant Linux HTTP proxy server which receives a HTTP GET or POST request on a port and forwards that request to a pre-configured target server and port.
+[Corsproxy][REPO] is a very small and simple but highly efficient Linux HTTP proxy server which receives a HTTP GET or POST request on a port and forwards that request to a pre-configured target server and port.
 The proxy server then receives the HTTP reply from that server, and